 Health Benefits of Eating Grapes

 Grape sugar is predominant in grape berries, which can pass into the blood and “burn out” almost without residues.
 It strengthens the heart and calms the nerves.
 Another important ingredient is vitamins.
-It has almost all the B vitamins; it is especially rich in folic acid or B9, which people often lack.
+It has almost all B vitamins; it is especially rich in folic acid or B9, which people often lack.
 There is a lot of vitamin C, a little less vitamin A.

 Grapes are rich in minerals, especially potassium, magnesium, manganese, a little less phosphorus, fluorine, calcium and iron, and other trace elements.
 Strawberries have a significant supply of ballast substances, tannins and tartaric, malic, succinic, and silicic acids.

 The Most Important Health Benefits of Eating Grapes Are: